open-atmos/PyMPDATA/paper/paper.md

   represent multi-dimensional stencil operations on both scalar and vector fields.
 The grid layer is built on top of ``NumPy``'s ``ndarray``s (using "C" ordering) using the ``Numba``'s ``@njit`` functionality for high-performance multi-threaded array traversals.
-The array-traversal layer enables to code once for multiple dimensions (i.e. one set of ``MPDATA`` formulae for 1D, 2D and 3D), and automatically handles (if needed) any halo-filling logic related with boundary conditions.
+The array-traversal layer enables to code once for multiple dimensions (i.e. one set of ``MPDATA`` formulae for 1D, 2D, and 3D), and automatically handles (if needed) any halo-filling logic related to boundary conditions.

 The ``Numba``'s deviation from ``Python`` semantics rendering closure variables as compile-time constants is extensively exploited within ``PyMPDATA`` code base enabling the just-in-time compilation to benefit